 The Worship of Lord Ayyappa

 Lord Ayyappa is believed to have laid down strict religious adherence to receive his blessings.
 First, the devotees should observe a 41-day penance before visiting him in the temple.
 They should maintain abstinence from physical pleasures and family ties and live like a celibate or Brahmachari.
-They should also continuously contemplate on the goodness of life.
-Moreover, the devotees have to bathe in the holy river Pampa, adorn themselves with three-eyed coconut and aantha garland and then brave the steep climb of the 18 stairs to the Sabarimala temple.
+They should also continuously contemplate the goodness of life.
+Moreover, the devotees have to bathe in the holy river Pampa, adorn themselves with three-eyed coconut and Aantha garland, and then brave the steep climb of the 18 stairs to the Sabarimala temple.

 The Famous Pilgrimage to Sabarimala

-Sabarimala in Kerala is the most famous Ayyappa shrine visited by over 50 million devotees it every year, making it one of the most popular pilgrimages in the world.
+Sabarimala in Kerala is the most famous Ayyappa shrine visited by over 50 million devotees every year, making it one of the most popular pilgrimages in the world.

-Pilgrims from around the country brave the dense forests, steep hills and inclement weather to seek the blessings of Ayyappa on the 14h day of January, known as Makar Sankranti or Pongal, when the Lord himself is said to descend in the form of light.
+Pilgrims from around the country brave the dense forests, steep hills, and inclement weather to seek the blessings of Ayyappa on the 14h day of January, known as Makar Sankranti or Pongal when the Lord himself is said to descend in the form of light.
 The devotees then accept Prasada, or the Lord’s food offerings, and descend the 18 steps walking backward with their faces turned towards the Lord.